hhornbacher/idso1070-protocol/lib/README.md

 The protocol itself is based on a simple request-response flow with the packets described here.

+### Device

 ### Request (Command) packet

-This packet has the fixed size of 4 bytes
+This packet has a fixed size of 4 bytes

 Address|Size (byte)|Description
 -|-|-